-Students with any type of hold on their Fond du Lac Tribal and Community College record will not be able to receive official transcripts from the Records and Registration Office until all holds have been cleared.
+Students with a business hold on their Fond du Lac Tribal and Community College record will not be able to get an official transcript from the Records and Registration Office until all holds have been cleared.
 Please contact the Business Office for further information 218-879-0812.

 Online Access to Transcripts